NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2018-07-18-how-to-run-multiplayer-call-of-duty-modern-warfare-promod-using-wine-on-gnu-linux/index.md

 $ emerge --depclean
 ```

-OK, let's see if eselect picks up Wine module and lists our Wine installation:
+OK, time to see if eselect picks up Wine module and lists our Wine installation:

 ```
 $ eselect wine list